jx-parser/jx/README.md

 ### Object

 Like JSON, the jx object is represented by curly braces `{...}` and must contain key-value pairs.
 However, keys in an object may be un-quoted (i.e. they do not need to be surrounded by quotes, like a string).
-Key-value pairs are seperated by a colon `:` (the assignment operator).
+Key-value pairs are separated by a colon `:` (the assignment operator).

 ```js
 {